History of Koreans in Baltimore: Race relations

 Koreans in Baltimore report anti-Korean bigotry from the city government and African-Americans.
-Cultural differences and language barriers, resulting in lack of communication and collaboration, have contributed to animosity between African-Americans and Koreans.
-At the city-owned Lafayette Market, the government cancelled the leases of Korean shop-owners in order to increase the number of African-American shop-owners, a move that has been accused of being discriminatory to Koreans.
+Cultural differences and language barriers, resulting in a lack of communication and collaboration, have contributed to animosity between African-Americans and Koreans.
+At the city-owned Lafayette Market, the government cancelled the leases of Korean shop owners in order to increase the number of African-American shop-owners, a move that has been accused of being discriminatory to Koreans.

-Race relations between African-Americans and Korean-Americans were tense during the 1990s.
-African-Americans mistreatment by Korean migrants and believed that Korean grocery stores were selling poor quality food.
+Race relations between African-Americans and Korean-Americans were tense during the 1990s due to mistreatment of African-Americans by Korean migrants and the belief that Korean grocery stores were selling poor-quality food.
 Korean-Americans feared for their personal safety after a rash of robberies and murders against Koreans and questioned whether these crimes were racially motivated.
 Tensions between the two communities reached a boiling point after a mostly African-American jury acquitted an African-American who was accused of the robbery and murder of a Korean college student.
 Representatives of the Korean community filed complaints with the Maryland Advisory Committee to the U.S. Commission on Civil Rights, accusing the city government and law enforcement of failing to protect Koreans and Korean businesses.
 In response to these complaints, African-American and Korean community leaders sought ways to better race relations and the city government expanded language services and other outreach to Koreans.
 Under federal law, Baltimore city government and law enforcement are now required to offer language services to Korean speakers.

 Many Koreans are distrustful of the government.
 Language barriers, lack of political representation, fear of retaliation when criminal court cases fall apart, and lack of police response contributes to distrust for the criminal justice system.

 In 2012, a proposed change in the city's zoning laws made many Korean shop-owners worry that they could be put out of business.
 Koreans own most corner liquor stores in Baltimore and many feel that they have been unfairly targeted by city government.
 Over 40 years ago, in 1971, many dozens of liquor stores were grandfathered into city zoning changes.
 Proposed changes in zoning laws could strip many of these Korean-owned stores of their licenses.
 If the zoning law were passed, liquor stores with grandfathered licenses would be forced to stop selling liquor within two years, sell their liquor license to someone else, or move their business to an area zoned for liquor.
 In response, several dozen Korean grocery and liquor store owners have alleged they are being unfairly targeted.

 A law proposed in 2012 that would ban youths from buying any items from liquor stores was alleged to be racist against Koreans by the Korean-American Grocers & Licensed Beverage Association of Maryland.
 The legal adviser for the association compared the law to 19th century Chinese Laundry Laws which were used to close down Chinese-owned businesses in San Francisco.